 Restored Order of the Sacraments of Initiation Information

-Most Precious Blood is currently in the transitional phase of the Archdiocesan mandate to restore the order of the Sacraments of Initiation.
-This means that the sacraments will be celebrated in the original, logical order of Baptism, Confirmation and First Communion, thus restoring the practice of administering the Sacraments of Initiation to young children as early as possible.
-In the restored order, the Sacraments of Confirmation and First Communion are celebrated in the child’s 3rd grade year.
+Most Precious Blood has transitioned our Sacramental Preparation programming in accordance with the Archdiocesan mandate to restore the order of the Sacraments of Initiation.
+This means that the sacraments will be celebrated in the original order of Baptism, Confirmation and First Communion, restoring the practice of administering the Sacraments of Initiation to young children as early as possible.
+In the restored order, the Sacraments of Confirmation and First Communion are typically celebrated in the child’s 3rd grade year.
 During the 2nd grade year, children prepare for and celebrate their First Reconciliation.
-Preparation for these sacraments is done by the parents in the home with help from the parish faith formation team.
+Sacramental Preparation is done by the parents in the home with help from the parish faith formation team.

 Sacraments of Confirmation and First Communion

-Children in third grade will prepare for the Sacraments of Confirmation and First Communion (Restored Order) during the year and celebrate those sacraments at one Mass in the spring of 2018.
+Those children who celebrated their First Reconciliation last Fall (2017), will prepare for the Sacraments of Confirmation and First Communion (Restored Order) this school year (2018-19).
+They will celebrate those sacraments at one Mass during the Easter Season of 2019.
 The exact dates for those celebrations are determined by the Archdiocese and should be available to us by early fall.
 Families must be registered members of Most Precious Blood parish.
 If you need to register in the parish, please click here.

 Guidelines : Who can celebrate the sacraments of Confirmation & First Communion?

-- Who are enrolled in the FAITH program or attend MPB or another Catholic school AND
+- Who are enrolled in the FAITH program AND

 - Whose parents attend the scheduled parent meeting AND

-- Who provide a recently issued, certified copy of their baptismal certificate AND
+- Who provide a recently issued, certified baptismal record AND

 - Whose families are registered members of MPB Parish AND

-- Who register and pay the fee for Confirmation/First Communion by August 16, 2017 AND
+- Who register and pay the fee for Confirmation & First Communion by August 31, 2018 AND

-- Who complete their at home study program and attend scheduled rites!
+- Who complete their at home study program and attend scheduled rituals!

-If the candidate was not baptized at Most Precious Blood, an official certified baptismal certificate must be sent to MPB from the candidate’s church of baptism.
-This can be obtained by calling the parish of baptism and requesting that a certified copy of the baptismal certificate be sent to MPB.
-Photo copies of the original certificate do not suffice.
+If the candidate was not baptized at Most Precious Blood, a certified baptismal record must be sent to MPB from the candidate’s church of baptism.
+This can be obtained by calling the parish of baptism and requesting that the record be sent to MPB.
+Photo copies of the child’s baptismal certificate do not suffice.

 Sacramental Recording Form

-In order to record the necessary information for each candidate following the celebration of a sacrament, ALL families must submit a completed Sacramental Recording Form.
+In order to record the necessary information for each candidate following the celebration of a sacrament, ALL families must submit a completed Sacramental Recording Form, regardless of where the candidate was baptized.
 This form is different than the registration form.
-The form will be handed out at the parent meeting and can also be located here.
+The form will be accessible online at a later date and must be completed by March 16, 2019.

-Candidates will need to choose a sponsor for Confirmation when preparing for Confirmation/First Communion.
-They should choose a sponsor (not their parents) who is a practicing, confirmed Catholic, currently registered in a parish.
+Candidates will need to choose a sponsor for Confirmation when preparing for Confirmation & First Communion.
+A candidate’s parent may not serve as a sponsor.
+Sponsors must be practicing, confirmed Catholics over the age of 16 and currently registered in a parish.
 The Confirmation sponsor should be a faithful Catholic who accompanies the candidate as witness and guide.
-This may be the candidate’s godparents, which supports the connection between Baptism and Confirmation, but does not have to be a godparent.
-The sponsor should display maturity for this role and a willingness to witness his/her faith to the candidate.
+This may be the candidate’s godparents which supports the connection between Baptism and Confirmation, but does not have to be a godparent.
+The sponsor should display maturity for this role and a willingness to witness their faith to the candidate.
 The primary role of the sponsor is to listen, support, pray for and assist the candidate on his/her spiritual journey.
 The sponsor must be at least 16 years of age and confirmed.

 We encourage sponsors to spend time with their candidates during this formation process.
-Here are some ideas to share with sponsors: attend Mass together, go to the Stations of the Cross during Lent, participate in Family Service Sundays and outside service opportunities, visit virtually and share information about each month’s formation topic.
-Each candidate will also have the opportunity to interview his/her sponsor as part of their Confirmation coursework.
+Here are some ideas to share with sponsors: attend Mass together, go to the Stations of the Cross during Lent, participate in Family Service Sundays and outside service opportunities, face time and share information about each month’s formation topic.
+Candidates will also have the opportunity to interview his/her sponsor as part of their Confirmation coursework.

 Selection of Confirmation Name & Saint Report

-A Confirmation/First Communion candidate may be confirmed under his or her baptismal name, or in accordance with the past custom of the Church, select the name of a biblical, beatified, or canonized person.
+A Confirmation & First Communion candidate may be confirmed under his or her baptismal name, or in accordance to the past custom of the Church, select the name of a biblical, beatified, or canonized person.
 If candidates decide to select a name, they should be familiar with the life of the patron of their choice and the ways in which this person was a witness to Christ and demonstrated discipleship.
-A guided report on the person is a required part of the course work for Confirmation.
+A basic brief guided report on the person is a required part of the course work.